microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 <p><img src="images/mcc_rtc_hardware_settings.jpg" width="500"/></p>

 #### RTC Interrupt Settings
-The PIT is then set to trigger at every 32 clock cycles of the RTC clock. this gives an update rate of ~31 Hz.
+The PIT is then set to trigger at every 32 clock cycles of the RTC clock, which gives an update rate of ~31 Hz.
 <p><img src="images/mcc_rtc_interrupt_settings.jpg" width="500"/></p>

 The application is set up to need five stable voltage readings before initiating the USB communication.
-This means that, with no voltage fluctuations and the settings above, the start-up time will be in the 0.16s range.
+Considering the previous settings and an environment with no voltage fluctuations, the start-up time is in the 0.16s range.

 ### LED Setup
 The on-board LED of the Curiosity Nano is used to indicate if the USB communications has failed.
 The LED is connected to the PF1 pin and can be selected as an output in the Pin Grid View below.

 <p><img src="images/mcc_pin_grid.jpg" width="600"/></p>

 The pin is given a custom name in the Pins menu, as seen below.
-This makes the code easier to read with function generated using this name.
+This makes the code easier to read with the functions generated using this name.

 <p><img src="images/mcc_pin_naming.jpg" width="600"/></p>

 ### Global Interrupts
-Since this example uses interrupts for voltage monitoring, global interrupt must be enabled in the Interrupt Manager.
+Since this example uses interrupts both for voltage monitoring and for USART communication, toggle the Global Interrupt Enable button Interrupt Manager.

 <p><img src="images/mcc_interrupt.jpg" width="500"/></p>